Chan Jun Shern

 I'm a researcher working on artificial intelligence safety.

 In a previous life, I was a senior research engineer at Motional, where I worked on sensor calibration for autonomous vehicles.
-I did my undergrad at Imperial College London, where I won the Student Centenary Prize for my undergrad thesis on music generation for musician accompaniment.
+I did my undergrad at Imperial College London, where I won the Student Centenary Prize for my undergrad thesis.

-Occasionally open to advising / collaborations.
-Reach out via email if you'd like to work together!
+Occasionally open to advising / collaborations - reach out via email!
 Separately, if you have feedback for me, I'd love to hear it.

 Email / CV / Google Scholar / Twitter / Github / LinkedIn